 You might also be interested in:

-Several severe thunderstorms hit the U.S. over the weekend.
-This caused lots of trouble in the Midwestern and Southern states.
-Fourteen tornadoes hit Arkansas on Saturday, March 1, 1997.
-24 people were...more
+Several severe thunderstorms hit the U.S. over the weekend, wreaking havoc on the Midwestern and Southern states.
+Fourteen tornadoes hit Arkansas on Saturday, March 1, 1997, killing 24 people and injuring...more

-Several severe thunderstorms hit the U.S. over the weekend.
-This has caused a lot of trouble for the Midwestern and Southern states.
-Storms on Saturday, March 1, have killed at least 21 in Kentucky, Mississippi,...more
+Several severe thunderstorms hit the U.S. over the weekend, wreaking havoc on the Midwestern and Southern states.
+Storms on Saturday, March 1, have killed at least 21 in Kentucky, Mississippi, Ohio, Tennessee,...more

-Twelve tornadoes hit Tennessee early Saturday morning.
-At least 44 people were hurt.
+Twelve tornadoes hit Tennessee early Saturday morning, injuring at least 44 people.
 Two people were killed when six more tornadoes touched down in Kentucky.
-Both states had bad electrical, auto, and...more
+The tornadoes came from a broad band of severe...more

 The 4th Assessment Report Summary for Policymakers of the Intergovernmental Panel on Climate Change (IPCC) is scheduled to be released on February 2, 2007 in Paris, France.
 The IPCC has been established...more

 A large oil drilling rig in the Gulf of Mexico caught fire and sank in April 2010.
-Eleven workers were killed in the accident.
-After the oil rig sank, a huge oil slick formed in the Gulf of Mexico.
-The...more
+Eleven workers were killed and several others injured in the accident.
+After the oil rig sank, a huge oil slick formed...more